About This Chapter

 23. United States Geography: Lesson for Kids

 What do a mountain, a river, and a desert have in common?
-They all are part of the geography of the United States!
-In this lesson, you will learn about some of the greatest places that make up the geography of the USA.
+They're all are part of the geography of the United States!
+In this lesson, you will learn about some of the greatest places that make up the geography of the United States.

 24. Parts of a Map Lesson for Kids

 Maps use important features to help represent real-life areas in a more manageable way.
 In this lesson, we'll look at the parts of a map and how they can help us to better understand the land maps represent.

 25. Africa Lesson for Kids: History & Facts

 Africa includes some of the earliest signs of human culture.
 Home to over one billion people, Africa is the second largest continent in the world, with over 54 separate countries with their own unique peoples and cultures.
 Learn more in this lesson!